 In this article we describe how Ceph Object Storage is configured in DKP, its architecture and some tips on how to troubleshoot issues.

-In DKP 2.4 (and newer versions), the Object Storage used by the DKP logging stack (Velero and Grafana-Loki) is provided by Ceph.
+In DKP 2.4 (and newer versions), the Object Storage used by the DKP logging and backup stacks (Grafana-Loki and Velero) is provided by Ceph.
 To deploy, manage and monitor Ceph in DKP, the Rook-Ceph operator is used.

 Components